-Use of EHR associated with improvements in outcomes for patients with diabetesOctober 1st, 2012 in Diabetes /
+Use of EHR associated with improvements in outcomes for patients with diabetesOctober 1, 2012 in Medicine & Health / Diabetes

 Use of electronic health records was associated with improved drug-treatment intensification, monitoring, and risk-factor control among patients with diabetes, according to a new Kaiser Permanente study.